nohorse/botmakers.org/Code of Conduct.md

 ## Introduction

-This **Code of Conduct** applies equally to every member of the [Botwiki.org](https://botwiki.org/) team and contributors and [Botmakers.org](https://botmakers.org/) community members and in all online and offline spaces (examples include, but are not limited to, private and public communication in the [Botmakers.org](https://botmakers.org/) Slack group, emails, Twitter DMs, in-person contact, etc).
+By contributing to [Botwiki.org](https://botwiki.org/) and participating in the [Botmakers.org](https://botmakers.org/) community you agree to our **Code of Conduct**.
 This is a living document and will be amended as necessary.
-Any updates will be immediately communicated on the **#announcements** channel in the [Botmakers.org](https://botmakers.org/) Slack group.
+Any updates will be immediately communicated on the [#announcements](https://botmakers.slack.com/messages/announcements/) channel in the [Botmakers.org](https://botmakers.org/) Slack group.
 You can also view [the history of changes](https://github.com/botwiki/botmakers.org/commits/master/Code%20of%20Conduct.md).

+We have a dedicated channel [#code-of-conduct](https://botmakers.slack.com/messages/code-of-conduct/) for openly discussing our rules and everyone is welcome to join in.

+This **Code of Conduct** applies equally to all members and contributors of [Botwiki.org](https://botwiki.org/) and [Botmakers.org](https://botmakers.org/), and in **all online and offline spaces** (examples include, but are not limited to, private and public communication in the [Botmakers.org](https://botmakers.org/) Slack group, emails, pull requests on GitHub, Twitter DMs between members, in-person contact, etc).

-If you are being [harassed](#what-is-considered-harassment) by any member of the [Botwiki.org](https://botwiki.org/) or [Botmakers.org](https://botmakers.org/) communities, notice that someone else is being [harassed](#what-is-considered-harassment), or have any other concerns, please contact the administrators via DM, currently **@stefan** and **@bitpixi**.
+If you have any concerns, please contact the administrators via DM, currently [@stefan](https://botmakers.slack.com/messages/@stefan/details/) and [@bitpixi](https://botmakers.slack.com/messages/@bitpixi/details/).

-If you are being [harassed](#what-is-considered-harassment) by a member of the [Botwiki.org](https://botwiki.org/) and [Botmakers.org](https://botmakers.org/) communities outside of our online spaces, we still want to know about it.

 The admins reserve the right to exclude people from the [Botwiki.org](https://botwiki.org/) and [Botmakers.org](https://botmakers.org/) communities based on their past behavior, including behavior outside the [Botwiki.org](https://botwiki.org/) and [Botmakers.org](https://botmakers.org/) communities spaces and behavior towards people who are not in the [Botwiki.org](https://botwiki.org/) and [Botmakers.org](https://botmakers.org/) communities.